nosqlbench/nosqlbench-preview-docs/site/content/reference/bindings/funcref_general.md

 - `String -> ReplaceRegex(String: regex, String: replacement) -> String`
   - *example:* `ReplaceRegex('[one]','two')`
   - *Replace all occurrences of 'o' or 'n' or 'e' with 'two'*

+## ScaledDouble

+Return the double value closest to the fraction (input) / (Long.MAX_VALUE).
+This is essentially a scaling function from Long to Double over the range of positive longs to the double unit interval, so \[0.0d - 1.0d)

+- `long -> ScaledDouble() -> double`

 ## Shuffle